Services for Faculty

 - Providing library orientation to new faculty members

 Assigning a paper that requires library research?
-A subject librarian can visit your class via Zoom to help your students find the resources by introducing them to:
+A subject librarian can visit your class to help your students find the resources by introducing them on:

 - doing research at the college level